 After the final survey has been agreed by all members, the localised translations are prepared.

-The survey will typically run for up to 4 weeks, starting in April and ending in May.
+The survey will typically run for up to 4 weeks, starting early in Q2.

 Once the survey is shut, responses will be checked and samples verified.